 Today we close off our DINNER PARTY ETIQUETTE series with the spotlight on table settings.
 Leisurely dinner parties have fast become a thing of the past.
-We have so many things calling for our attention that fast food jaunts have reached endemic proportions.
-When you do reserve time for a celebration with wonderful home cooked meals be mindful of the etiquette that goes with the occasion.
-This tells your guests that you are really invested in the party.
-And they soak in the ambience of old world charm to relax and unwind.
+With so much calling for our attention, fast food jaunts have reached endemic proportions.
+So when you do reserve time for a celebration with delicious home-cooked meals, be mindful of the etiquette that goes with the occasion.
+This tells your guests that you are really invested in the event.
+And they can soak in the ambience of old-world charm while they relax and unwind.

 Flatware, Stemware and Silverware

 The tablecloth, the napkins and the centrepieces leave a visual impact.
 And I have always considered them a part of the aesthetic value of the evening.
 The flatware and the stemware placement, however, is more than catering to the ‘setting’ of the table.
-It is a logical arrangement, and when you have savvy diners who understand the ground rules, it helps put them at ease by ensuring expected items are at the right place.
+It is a logical arrangement.
+When you have savvy diners who understand the ground rules, it helps put them at ease by ensuring expected items are at the right place.

-The Shakers: As a mark of respect for the food that has been prepared so painstakingly, guests should always refrain from seasoning a dish before tasting it!
+Guests should always refrain from seasoning a dish before tasting it.
+This shows a mark of respect for the host and the food that has been prepared.
 And you as the hostess must make it easy for them to reach the salt and the pepper.
 Place the pair above the bread plate.

-If you do feel you can’t keep everything sorted in your mind, refer to the infographic above.
+If you feel that this is way too much to remember, you can always refer to the table setting infographic above.
 If you use a little ‘referencing’ for the execution, no one will fault you!

 Placemats, Salad Bites and Everything Else in-between:

 I have a lot more to share, but I can’t be too verbose.
-So I have chosen my top miscellaneous tips for an uber-professional touch to the proceedings.
+So I have chosen my top miscellaneous tips to add an uber-professional touch to the proceedings.

 - Placemats aren’t indispensable.
 If they do not go with the décor, by all means, drop them.

-- The cutlery MUST match.
+- The cutlery should match.
 There is nothing more embarrassing than etchings and designs that do not go together.
 Unless it is the same colour palette with similar lines – then, by all means, go ahead.

 - Once a course is finished, the cutlery shouldn’t touch the table again.
 Ensure that your servers are careful of maintaining this etiquette as it also means fewer stains and splotches for you to tend to afterwards.

-- Speaking of stains, keep handy extra towels and a bottle of soda to take emergency action and prevent food from seeping too deep into upholstery or the carpet.
+- Speaking of stains, keep handy extra towels and a bottle of soda to take emergency action and prevent food from seeping too deeply into upholstery or the carpet.

 - Don’t forget the ashtrays!
-Even if yours is a no-smoking zone, be sure to accommodate the smokers outside away from the non-smokers.
-Dinner etiquette will prevent your guests from lighting up if that is the case, but you should be prepared to allocate an area to those who do smoke.
+Even if your home is a no-smoking zone, be sure to accommodate the smokers outside away from the non-smokers.
+Dinner etiquette will prevent your guests from lighting up indoors if that is the case, but you should be prepared to allocate an area to those who do smoke.

 - Warm plates are reminiscent of forgotten luxury.
-Flatware warmer units are quite affordable, and if you do entertain frequently, I absolutely advise investing in one.
+Flatware warmers are quite affordable, and if you do entertain frequently, I absolutely advise investing in one.

 - Salads serve as palate cleansers allowing your guests to savour the protein by suppressing the often salty flavours of the seafood.
 So do pay attention to your greens and cut them up into tiny bite-sized pieces to facilitate the journey to your guests’ gullet.
 You may also serve a bowl of sorbet to do the trick.